Measuring Podcast Performance – More Than Just Podcast Analytics

 See the success of the hashtag for yourself:

 Consider making a feedback hashtag for your podcast as well.
 Keep it short and simple to avoid misuse and encourage its use in every single episode.

 Implement These Measures to Collect Podcast Analytics and Qualitative Data on Your Own Podcast

 All feedback is good feedback.
-Buffer’s success with their hashtag is pretty impressive!
-But Brian also pointed out the value in creating surveys and sending them through your email lists or including them in your newsletters, etc. Though the ideal scenario is to, of course, accomplish the rapid fire feedback cycle as Buffer has, setting yourself up to receive this kind of qualitative information will prove itself useful as you venture into episode improvements.
+Buffer’s success with its hashtag is pretty impressive!
+But Brian also pointed out the value in creating surveys and sending them through your email lists or including them in your newsletters.
+Though the ideal scenario is to, of course, accomplish the rapid fire feedback cycle as Buffer has, setting yourself up to receive this kind of qualitative information will prove itself useful as you venture into episode improvements.

 Measuring podcast performance goes hand in hand with thinking creatively about promoting your podcast, too.
-Check out another interview excerpt with Brian on how Buffer promotes their podcast.
+Check out another interview excerpt with Brian on how Buffer promotes its podcast.